-5. Vaccum Extraction
+5. Vacuum Extraction

-The doctors then make use of a specialized vacuum pump which is inserted up to the baby via the canal.
+The doctors make use of a specialized vacuum pump which is inserted up to the baby via the canal.
 The vacuum end has a soft cup which is placed on the top of the baby’s head.
-Vacuum is created so that the cup holds the head and the baby is gently guided outwards through the canal.
+Vacuum is created so that the cup holds the head, and the baby is gently guided outwards through the canal.

-6. Vaginal Birth after Cesarean (VBAC)
+6. Vaginal Birth After Cesarean (VBAC)